bgopi23/tp/docs/DeveloperGuide.md

 6. **Restrict the number of weight entries per day to 1**

-Since the variance of a client's weight values in a day is negligible, we can restrict the number of weight entries per day to 1.
-Having multiple weight entries within a day would distort the weight-tracking graph.
+Since a client's weight won't change much within a day, we can restrict the number of weight entries per day to 1.
+Having multiple weight entries within a day would also distort the weight-tracking graph.